nly8292/MISO/README.md

 # Multi-Input Single-Output
-This is the official implementation of the multi-input single-output (MISO) models proposed in "<a href="https://doi.org/10.1016/j.jnucmat.2020.152082">Determining uranium ore concentrates and their calcination products via image classification of multiple magnifications</a>"
+This is the official implementation of the multi-input single-output (MISO) models proposed in the paper "<a href="https://doi.org/10.1016/j.jnucmat.2020.152082">Determining uranium ore concentrates and their calcination products via image classification of multiple magnifications</a>"

 ## Setup